MIDS-scaling-up/v3/week05/hw/Readme.md

 The steps are roughly as follows:

 1. Procure a virtual machine in AWS - we recommend a T4 GPU and 1 TB of space (e.g. g4dn.2xlarge).
 Use the Nvidia Deep Learning AMI so that the pre-requisites are pre-installed for you.
 We recommend using the latest [nvidia pytorch container](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch)
 2. Download the ImageNet dataset to your VM.
 Please do register at [image-net.org](https://image-net.org/) for all of your future needs.
 Given the slowness of download via this web site, however, we have downloaded a copy of ImageNet for you and will distribute it in class.
+(FYI - some students found [this link](https://github.com/facebookarchive/fb.resnet.torch/blob/master/INSTALL.md#download-the-imagenet-dataset) helpful for downloading)
 3. Prepare the dataset:
   * create train and val subdirectories and move the train and val tar files to their respective locations
   * untar both files and remove them as you no longer neeed them